 To compete, the clubs needed to be heavily bankrolled and commercial machines.
 This necessitates the need for rich owners.
 Unfortunately, sometimes these owners turn out to be crooks and not the caring owners they have otherwise thought they were.

-It’s an example of what goes wrong when people take on more they can manage.
+It’s an example of what goes wrong when people take on more than they can manage.
 If you step into an unfamiliar domain full of hubris, you’re bound to fail.

 That’s exactly what the Americans did.